utsavmaniyar/React-redux-form/README.md

 # React-redux-form
 This is simple Form application with react and redux.
-Also used Material-UI and bootstrap (Just for showcase purpose, Not using two framworked in real application)
+Also used Material-UI and bootstrap (Just for showcase purpose, not using two framworks in real application)

 ###Getting Started###

 There are two methods for getting started with this repo.

 ####Familiar with Git?#####

 Checkout this repo, install dependencies, then start the server with the following:

 ```